iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 I've known the Cosmos team for almost two years now.
 When I first heard about what they were doing, I was honestly just as clueless as others about its concept.

-But once I took a deeper look into it, I began to appreciate it.
-A lot — I ended up falling in love with it!
+But once I took a deeper look into it, I began to appreciate it, a lot.
 And I'm not just saying this for dramatic effect.

 **I was so enamored by Cosmos that we decided to build the TruStory application as a Cosmos blockchain application.**